buckleylab/Buckley_lab_protocols/GCMS/GCMS_operation.md

 ***

+# Changing components while GCMS is on

+## Changing the septum on the injection port while GCMS is on
+1. For each run (or after 100 punctures) replace septa on injection port
+	* This must be done quickly as carrier gas flow must be stopped
+	* It may be easier to remove grill from top of GCMS in case you drop one of the small parts
+	* Use work gloves while replacing septa as the injection port is VERY HOT and skin oils will interfere with the GCMS!!!
+	* Septa replacement
+		1. Open Instrument > Vacuum Control > advanced
+		1. Turn off flow controller to stop flow of carrier gas
+		1. With work gloves unscrew metal sealing cover
+		1. Remove T-shaped adapter (easiest to do with tweezers so you don't drop it)
+		1. With tweezers remove old septa and place in "Used Septa" jar
+		1. With tweezers place new septa in hole being careful not to deform or puncture septa
+		1. Carefully place T-shaped adaptor on top of septa
+		1. Screw metal sealing cover back on
+			* Be sure not to tighten too hard as this may deform septa and result in leaks or easy coring
+		1. Restart flow controller
+		1. Reset septa consumables by double clicking septa icon on right hand toolbar, clicking "Reset Consumables" and clearing value for septa
+***

+## Changing the carrier gas tank while GCMS is on

+If the carrier gas tank approaches 500 PSI during an experiment, it should be switched out for a new tank.

+Note: Work quickly and with a partner if possible so that the flow controller is off for as little time as possible.

+1. Instrument > Vacuum Control > Advanced > Turn off Flow Controller
+2. Close carrier tank valve
+3. Loosen the regulator using a wrench and turning counter-clockwise
+4. Hold the regulator and column carefully while you switch out tanks, trying not to jostle or bump the column
+5. Tighten the regulator back on to the new tank by turning clockwise with a wrench as tightly as you can
+6. Open the carrier gas tank and use soapy water to check for any leaks
+	* Slowly squirt onto the connection between the regulator and tank, if bubbles appear and then expand, there is a leak and the connection must be tightened
+7. Turn the Flow Controller back on

+***

+## Changing the glass insert split liner while the GCMS is on (WIP)

+The injection port glass liner should be switched out every 1000 runs.

+1. See pg.
+XXX of the GCMS-QP2010 Operation Guide
+2. using tweezers and gloves, place 10 mg of deactivated fused silica (glass wool) into a new glass liner according to instructions in guide
+3. In software, Instrument > Vacuum Control > Advanced > turn off Flow Controller
+4. Remove hood of GCMS
+5. xxxxx

+***

+# AOC-500 Autosampler

+* Service is needed every ~2 years.
+* Do not lubricate anything besides the guide rails in the horizontal portion.
+	* Lubricating other components will likely break them.
+* You can find videos on how to perform maintenance by googling 'leap autosampler'.

+## Autosampler troubleshooting
+Not detecting vials in tray:
+1. On AOC-500 panel, Menu (F1) > Utilities > Tray > Tray2
+2. Change the x, y, and z positions as needed, if the needle is bending, reduce the penetration depth

+Not detecting gas injector port:
+1. On AOC-500 panel, Menu (F1) > Setup > Objects > Injectors > Injector 1
+2. Change the z dimension, likely needs to be set lower

 # General notes

 * The blue septa may provide a better seal than the green septa (for higher temps).
 * The rotory vacuum oil should be changed every 6 months.
 * Replace the injection port glass liner (contains glass wool) after ~1000 injections.
 	* This helps prevent the liner from fusing to the injection port.

+## Carboxen 1010 PLOT column

+* Bake at 200<sup>o</sup>C for 1-2 hours if column disconnected for < 1 day.
+* If it is diconnected for >1 day, bake overnight at 200<sup>o</sup>C.

 ## GCMS maintenance log